Boeing and Airbus Warn US Government of “Dangers” of 5G Technology for Aviation | Techno Doctor | Magazine

 Last week, United Airlines CEO Scott Kirby said the FAA’s 5G directives would ban the use of radio altitude gauges at about 40 of the largest airports in the United States.

-The US wireless industry group CTIA said that 5G technology is safe and accused the aviation industry of generating fear and distorting the facts.
+The US wireless industry group CTIA said that 5G technology is safe and accused the aviation industry of creating fear and distorting the facts.

 “A delay will cause real damage.
 Delaying deployment by a year would subtract $ 50 billion in economic growth, just as our nation recovers and rebuilds from the pandemic, ”CTIA Executive Director Meredith Attwell Baker wrote in a blog last month.